July 21, 2016

 Despite knowing that people learn differently, many schools and businesses are designed around a one-size-fits-all model.
 Rose offers an alternative to understanding individuals through averages: the three principles of individuality.
 The jaggedness principle (talent is always jagged), the context principle (traits are a myth), and the pathways principle (we all walk the road less traveled) help us understand our true uniqueness—and that of others—and how to take full advantage of individuality to gain an edge in life.

 Have you ever wanted to learn a language or pick up an instrument, only to become too daunted by the task at hand?
 Peak condenses three decades of research to introduce an incredibly powerful approach to learning.
 Ericsson offers invaluable, often counter-intuitive, advice on setting goals, getting feedback, identifying patterns, and motivating yourself.
-At Renaissance, we’re especially excited about Peak, as Ericsson has agreed to host a webinar event with us in the fall.
-Stay tuned for more details!
+At Renaissance, we’re especially excited about Peak, as Ericsson has agreed to host a webinar for us—you can watch the recording here.

 Did you know scientific evidence doesn’t support the notion that specific natural talents make great performers?
 According to distinguished journalist Geoff Colvin, what really makes the difference is a highly specific kind of effort—deliberate practice—that few of us pursue when we’re practicing.
 Based on scientific research, Colvin shares the secrets of extraordinary performance and shows how to apply these principles.